tsega2130/milestones-js/README.md

-# Milestones - Week 5
+# Milestones - JavaScript

 Below is a list of tasks.
-By the start of next week (Monday, February 17), everyone should...
+If you "know" JavaScript, this should take ~60 minutes to complete.
+Treat it like a diagnostic; if it's taking longer that means there's something you don't quite understand yet.
+That's good!
+Now you know what to focus on!

+Many of these are taken from the [JavaScript Fundamentals](https://github.com/jfarmer/exercises-javascript-fundamentals), so revisit that and the [JavaScript Crash Course](https://github.com/jfarmer/intro-javascript) if you need.

+For each task....

 1. Understand what the task is asking
 1. Be able to do the task